How to Fix the “SSL Handshake Failed” Error Easily

 Check for Updates to Fix the “SSL Handshake Failed” Error.

-Type "about:config” in the browser address bar, search for “security.tls.version.min“and ensure the value is set to 3 (which corresponds to TLS 1.2).
+If you are on an older version of Firefox, type about:config in the address bar, search for security.tls.version.min, and confirm the value is 3 (which corresponds to TLS 1.2).

 Check TLS/SSL Protocol Support to Fix the “SSL Handshake Failed” Error.